Skip to Content

 Kneading kofta mixture

-How to make kofta for malai kofta
+How to make paneer kofta

 • Spend a bit of time kneading the kofta mixture.
 Use the heel of your palm to press the mixture into the worktop and away from you.
 We are creating a smooth-textured dough without a crumbly texture.
 This process is similar to kneading chhena (paneer) for sweets like Rasmalai and Rasgulla.
 It produces the perfect smooth and creamy finish.